Risk management

 Organization & Governance

-All our activities with regard to risk management at a strategic, tactical, and operational level have been brought together in one comprehensive framework, based on the COSO-ERM framework.
+We combine all our risk-control activities at a strategic, tactical, and operational level in one comprehensive framework that is based on the COSO-ERM framework.

-In accordance with the principles of our framework (comprehensiveness, uniformity, and alignment of risk management with existing procedures) and the three lines of responsibility, the responsibility for risk management lies primarily with our divisions, departments, and sections.
-For the analysis and control of these risks, they are assisted by disciplines for instance in areas such as patient safety, labor conditions, integral safety, data security, infection prevention, and financial continuity.
+In accordance with the principles of our framework (comprehensiveness, uniformity, and alignment of risk management with existing procedures) and the three lines of responsibility , the responsibility for risk management lies primarily with our divisions, departments, and sections.
+They are assisted in the analysis and management of these risks by the relevant disciplines.
+For example colleagues from patient safety, labor conditions, integral safety, data security, infection prevention, and financial continuity.

-The Risk & Compliance Manager formulates policy, gives instructions, monitors the process, and adjusts if necessary.
-This enables us better to identify possible risks in the organization and combine them in order to control them more effectively.
-It gives us more certainty that we can reach our strategic goals.
+The Risk & Compliance Manager formulates policy, gives instructions, monitors the process, and makes adjustments if necessary.
+This enables us better to identify possible risks in the organization and combine them in order to manage them more effectively.
+We thus have more certainty that we can reach our strategic goals.

-To implement this framework, we are initially working from top to bottom.
-This means that in 2023, besides the strategic risk analysis (for the next 3 to 5 years) which is performed by the Executive Board, we added a risk paragraph to management contracts that are signed between the Executive Board and the management teams of divisions and departments (for 1 year).
-This paragraph stipulates identified risks that go together with the annual goals that the divisions and departments have to reach.
+For the implementation of this framework, the Executive Board conducted a strategic risk analysis (for the next 3 to 5 years).
+Since 2023, we have also been adding a risk paragraph to management contracts that are signed between the Executive Board and the management teams of divisions and departments (for 1 year).
+This paragraph stipulates identified risks linked to the annual goals that the divisions and departments have to reach.

 Risk overview